upleveled/react-graphql-clients-servers-examples/README.md

-# Upleveled
+# UpLeveled

-see lesson readmes for more info
+See lesson readmes for more info